MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-processing-sales-opportunities.md

 ---
-title: Process Sales Opportunities in Sales Cycles| Microsoft Docs
+title: Process Sales Opportunities in Sales Cycles
-description: You can view, close, or delete sales opportunities, and you can also create quotes and sales orders for opportunities, and move an opportunity through the stages of a sales cycle.
+description: This topic describes the different ways you can process sales opportunities in sales cycles and move an opportunity through the stages of a sales cycle.
 services: project-madeira
 documentationcenter: ''
 author: jswymer
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: relationship, prospect
-ms.date: 04/01/2020
+ms.date: 06/22/2021
 ms.author: jswymer
-ms.openlocfilehash: e4e56b2594820cc1af4861d0117b9e7d6af891ec
+ms.openlocfilehash: d67e1d1eda6cf3ae80ebad185a0db3fadd3eec1b
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "3181356"
+ms.locfileid: "6437618"
 ---
 # <a name="process-sales-opportunities"></a>Process Sales Opportunities
 After you create an opportunity, there are several features for managing the opportunity and moving it through to completion.